team-drift/delphi/docs/PTU-SDK.md

 The directories to keep in mind are `include/`, `src/`, and `utils/drift`.
 All others are either automatically generated or are not meant to be changed, as we are striving to keep the provided base components static as much as possible.
-Any new components are alterations can be be done in the three directories specified most of the time!
+Any new components and alterations can be be done in the three directories specified most of the time!

 ### CMake Structure